 Locatalyze

 Australia's most stable commercial market — and its most misread.
-Canberra's public-service economy creates predictable, high-income trade patterns that reward operators who understand the city's geography and reject those who don't.
+The ACT's public-service economy creates predictable, high-income trade patterns that reward operators who understand the city's planned geometry.

 $137K